heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 Start all containers again.
 You should notice that the broadcast emitters do not interfere with the other containers, thanks to the isolated network!

+How and why did the network helped for the broadcast emitters and receivers?

 ### Share your project

 Share your project in the GitHub Discussions of this organization: